andsim/du-script/README.md

 notice on .sh file i have not test it yet

 all .bat and .sh is require to have broadcast file to be present

+docker-checker.nat is only for startup to see docker is runnbing before du scripts can be run on startup

+read the wiki page to set up auto start on boot